Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the right to silence and the drawing of adverse inferences in criminal investigations and proceedings.
-Focus your revision on:
+For SQE1, you are required to understand the right to silence and adverse inferences under the Criminal Justice and Public Order Act 1994 in police station and court contexts, with a focus on the following syllabus points:

-- the statutory right to silence and its limits at the police station and in court
+- the scope and practical operation of the right to silence at the police station and in subsequent proceedings

 Test Your Knowledge